wmickeyd/ami-roles/README.md

 Pre-Requites

+[Amazon AWS account]
-- Amazon AWS account credentials with enough permissions to deploy infrastructure into Amazon AWS
+- Create credentials with enough permissions to deploy infrastructure into Amazon AWS
+- Create IAM Role 'JenkinRole' in Amazon AWS account.(permissions to launch instance, remove instance)

+[local]
 - Set Environment Variables – AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
+- Ansible Installed (version: 1.9.0+) on the server from where the scripts are to be executed

 ---

 Setup

+[Scripts]

 script 1 -> 'setup_vpc_subnets.yml'
 	ansible-playbook -vvvv setup_vpc_subnets.yml
 	ansible-playbook -vvvv setup_vpc_subnets.yml -e "aws_region=us-west-2" -e "az0=a" -e "az1=b"

 	This script will setup VPC with subnets.
-The created vpc.id and subnets.id and updated to group_vars/all for the other scripts to refer
+The created vpc.id and subnets.id are updated to group_vars/all for the other scripts to refer

 script 2 -> 'setup_sg_keypair.yml'